Alexvc23/trascendance_dev_env/srcs/files/backend/readMe.txt

-{
-  "name": "backend", // The name of the project or package "version": "1.0.0", // The version number of the project or package "description": "", // A short description of the project or package "main": "index.js", // The entry point of the project or package "scripts": { // An object that contains scripts that can be run with `npm run <script-name>`
-    "start": "nest start", // A script to start the project "test": "echo \"Error: no test specified\" && exit 1" // A script to run tests },
-  "dependencies": { // An object that lists the dependencies of the project or package
-    "@nestjs/common": "^7.0.0", // A dependency on the NestJS common module "@nestjs/core": "^7.0.0", // A dependency on the NestJS core module "@nestjs/platform-express": "^7.0.0", // A dependency on the NestJS platform-express module "reflect-metadata": "^0.1.13", // A dependency on the reflect-metadata module "rxjs": "^6.5.5" // A dependency on the RxJS library }
-}
+# :rocket: Backend

+This is the backend project of my application.

+## :gear: Installation

+1. Clone this repository
+2. Run `npm install`

+## :wrench: Scripts

+The `package.json` includes the following scripts:

+- `npm start`: Start the project using Nest.
+- `npm test`: Run the test script.

+## :file_folder: Project Structure

-    Dockerfile: This file is used by Docker to build an image of your backend application.
+- `Dockerfile`: Used by Docker to build an image of the backend application.

-    package.json: This file contains the list of dependencies your application needs and some metadata about your project.
-If you have a package-lock.json file, it should be included here too.
+- `package.json`: Contains the list of dependencies and metadata about the project.

-    src/: This directory will contain all your JavaScript source code.
-The entry point to your application (commonly server.js, app.js, or index.js) will be located here, along with any other files required by your application.
+- `src/`: Contains all the JavaScript source code.
+The entry point to the application (in this case, `index.js`) is located here, along with any other files required by the application.

-    test/: This directory will contain your test scripts.
+- `test/`: Contains the test scripts.

+## :package: Dependencies

+This project is built with the following dependencies:

+- `@nestjs/common`
+- `@nestjs/core`
+- `@nestjs/platform-express`
+- `reflect-metadata`
+- `rxjs`

+## :white_check_mark: Tests

+To run tests, use the `npm test` command.